DIY Outdoor Sectional Couch

 Ok, ignore the fact that the sofa is already stained in these pictures – we waited until the end to do this and it was a big mistake.
 It makes a huge mess, so do this somewhere that you can easily clean up sawdust.
 It can also mess up your stain, which is why I’d recommend doing this (totally optional) step now.

-You’ll need a 3 1/2″ wide hole saw to make these holes in each one of the 2×8 ends.
+You’ll need a 3 ½″ wide hole saw to make these holes in each one of the 2×8" ends.
+(This won't be possible if you use 2x4s for your ends.)
 We set the center of the hole to be 4″ back from the front of the wood and 3″ from the side.
-Once that’s drilled, we filled the holes with these marine drink holders that worked perfectly!
-Just use a rubber mallet to gently tap them in (preferably after you stain and seal).
-(Note: some have reported that this needs to be a 3 3/4″ hole – it might be a good idea to get/measure your drink holders before buying any kind of hole saw.)

-using a rubber mallet to put in cup holders
+using a rubber mallet to put in cup holders.

 We both agreed that this made the piece look more professional than anything else we did.
 Plus, it’s really nice having cup storage on the sides.